CaZual-T/CZT-Mod-Manager/README.md

 ### "I cant drag and drop downloaded mods into CZT"
 - That will happen when CZT is running as Admin.
    - Its IMPOSSIBLE for windows explorer to move files to an app with higher permissions.
 This is a windows limitation.
-     - That is also why CZT detect archive files in your downloads folders so you can skip the dnd and simply install.﻿
+     - That is also why CZT detect archive files in your downloads folders so you can skip the dnd and simply install.

+### A mod i have installed has an update available butCZT isnt flagging it,
+  - This happens when creators upload a new version of a mod but didnt use/update the exisiting file.
+    - When uploading to a mod page, users can choose to upload a new file, or update an existing one.
+      - If they uploaded a new one instead of updating an existing one it breaks the file_id branch.
+      - Theres no real fix for this other than to manually download from nexus, and hope the creator doesnt keep updating incorrectly.
+      - I could make it compare against mod page version, or when a new file is uploaded, but that is messy and leads to false positives.
+#
 # Install/Setup Instructions:
 >[!TIP]
 >- Almost every ui element has a tooltip.
 Hover over buttons and drop downs etc to see them.